KristianLyng/varnishfoo/chapter-2.rst

 Tools: The browser
 ------------------

-You wont understand modern until you learn how to use your browser to debug.
-If you are reading this, there's a good chance you already know a lot of what is to come, but there's also a good chance you don't know some of the details.
+You wont understand modern caching until you learn how to use your browser to debug.

 Most browsers have a "developer console" or "debug console" today, and we will focus on Chromium and Firefox (or Iceweasel, for the Debian-users out